avsakharov/mass-spectrometry/README.md

 # mass-spectra
-Tools for working with mass spectra
+Tools for working with mass spectrometry data.